 - rinky-dink (adj.)

-- 1913 (from 1912 as a noun), said to be early 20c. carnival slang and imitative of the sound of banjo music at parades [Barnhart]; cf. ricky-tick "old-fashioned jazz" (1938), but early records suggest otherwise unless there are two words.
+- 1913 (from 1912 as a noun), said to be carnival slang and imitative of the sound of banjo music at parades [Barnhart]; cf. ricky-tick "old-fashioned jazz" (1938), but early records suggest otherwise unless there are two words.
 The earliest senses seem to be as a noun, "maltreatment," especially robbery: